Levels I & II: Four and Six-Fold Patterns

 GENERAL INFORMATION

-- Course Schedule: Tuesday, 5pm UTC (convert to local timezone
+Course Schedule: Tuesday, 4pm UTC (convert to local timezone)

-- Student Expectations: Students are expected to submit at least one execution of a pattern every week.
-They will qualify for the certification based on their assignment submissions and live class attendance.
+Student Expectations: Students are expected to submit at least one execution of a pattern every week.
+They will qualify for the certification based on their participation and assignment submission.

 THE CONTENT AND AIM OF THE PROGRAM